-We have donation collection points in the Coop Foodstore near the tills, Sainsbury’s near to the customer service, Waitrose near the tills, The Halifax Building Society and the Nationwide Building Society in the High Street.
-Most of the churches in town also have bins.
+We have donation collection points in the Coop Foodstore near the tills, Sainsbury’s near to the customer service, Waitrose near the tills, B&M Stores, Rockingham Road, The Halifax Building Society and the Nationwide Building Society in the High Street, Congregational Church Office, Most of other churches in town also have bins.

 We are very grateful for all your donations

 Why does Jubilee Foodbank need donations of money?

 Jubilee Foodbank is run by volunteers and collects most of its food donations from local people.
 So,why does Jubilee Foodbank Market Harborough need money?